-NOTICE IS HEREBY GIVEN that an application for downtown design review for the proposed construction of a new apartment building at 1025 NE 1st Street has been submitted to the McMinnville Planning Department.
-The purpose of this notice is to provide an opportunity for surrounding property owners to submit comments regarding this application or to attend the public meeting of the Historic Landmarks Committee (HLC) where the requests will be reviewed.
-Please contact Chuck Darnell with any questions at 503-434-7311 or chuck.darnell@mcminnvilleoregon.gov.
+NOTICE IS HEREBY GIVEN that an application for Downtown Design Review for New Construction has been submitted to the McMinnville Planning Department.
+The application includes the request for the new construction to receive waivers from 5 (five) individual downtown design standards.
+The purpose of this notice is to provide an opportunity for surrounding property owners to submit comments regarding these applications or to attend the public meeting of the Historic Landmarks Committee where these requests will be reviewed and a public meeting will be held.
+Please contact Chuck Darnell with any questions at 503-434-7311, or chuck.darnell@mcminnvilleoregon.gov.

-DOCKET NUMBER: DDR 1-19 (Downtown Design Review Request)
+DOCKET NUMBER: DDR 4-19 (Downtown Design Review for New Construction including Waiver Requests)